<<Previous | Story Intro | Return to Stories | Next >>

 "So far, we haven’t made contact," Airman James reported.
 "Colonel Carter insisted that we activate the device every hour.
 Major Ferretti figures they found something interesting."

 Wonderful.
 SG-1 had found something ‘interesting’.
 And if that theory was correct, they had found that ‘something’ in an alternate reality.
-If they couldn’t make it back to the device in the reality where they were before entropic cascade failure began… He heaved a silent sigh.
+If they couldn’t make it back to the device in the reality where they were before entropic cascade failure began… He heaved another silent sigh.
 "If you don’t make contact at the next designated time, report to me.
 I’ll send another team.
 Major Ferretti will then be cleared to follow SG-1."

 "Yes, sir."
 The event horizon closed with a hiss.